Paperspace/Docs/explore-train-deploy/workflows/understanding-inputs-and-outputs.md

 Volumes enable actions such as the [@git-checkout action](gradient-actions.md#git-checkout).
 Volumes can be defined as input volumes or output volumes or both.
 When a volume is an `output` it is mounted in `/outputs` and is writeable.
 When a volume is an `input` it is mounted in `/inputs` and is _read only_.

+{% hint style="warning" %}
+Note: Volumes are limited to 5GB of data currently.
+If you need more space we recommend using **Datasets**.
+{% endhint %}

+Here is how you would define an output volume:

 ```yaml
     outputs:
       my-volume: